NATIVE AMERICAN DREAM CATCHERS

 FREE UK POSTAGE

-A grandmother and grandson were watching a spider spin its web next to their sleeping place.
+An Ojibwa grandmother and her grandson were watching a spider spin its web next to their sleeping place.

 The child reached out to squash the spider but the elderly lady stopped him, telling him he should not hurt spiders.